Cash flow is often misunderstood. It isn’t how much money a business makes, it’s how much money is flowing through the business at a given time.

 If you need to make a renovation to your home office, you are better off looking at a long-term loan that you can manage over a longer period and not face high interest charges.

 Additionally, many credit cards offer reward programs that can be used strategically.
 If you have the cash to pay off a credit card purchase right away, why not use the credit card, gain the reward points, and then pay off the debt immediately?
-Reward points can often be converted into cash back — our Platinum Card is an example of this.
+Reward points can often be converted into cash back.

 There aren’t many business owners who start a business just so they can monitor cash flow.
 It isn’t exactly the most exciting part about entrepreneurship — but it may well be the most important part.
 Understand your personality in relationship with managing your business’s finances.